There are places around Australia where the evil of murder, massacre, rape and other brutalities seem to have leached into the very soil.

 Dhuwa Djambarrpuyngu, Land-ways Song Cycle

-David Gulpilil, Here Is My Hand
+David Gulpilil, Here is my Hand

-Since 1788 (at least), hundreds of thousands of Aboriginal people have died at the hands of white invaders.
+Since 1788 (at least) hundreds of thousands of Aboriginal people have died at the hands of white invaders.
 In 1987, a sensational “discovery” was made by a University of Sydney team, led by Australia’s most celebrated pre-historian, Professor D. J. Mulvaney.
 They reported that the Australian population in 1788 was 750,000 (three times the previous estimate), concluding that more than 600,000 people had died as result of white settlement.
 Murdered in many incidents over these years, unsung and without any other ritual, their bodies were frequently burnt to hide the evidence or simply cast into dry creek beds or unmarked graves.
 It is for these unnamed, unrecognised, peaceful, normal, average Aboriginal victims – men women and children – and not just warriors, that this memorial was created.
-Whatever it has meant to “white Australians” my inspiration was for the lost souls of Aboriginal people and the benefit of their present-day descendants.
+Whatever it has meant to white Australians my inspiration was for the lost souls of Aboriginal people and the benefit of their present-day descendants.
 More recent research by Robert Orsted-Jensen has reinforced the fact that the deaths from colonial murder were more likely around 80,000 in Queensland alone.

-In the opening précis of the program he talked of the decimation of a tribal group who owned land on the Hawkesbury River, near Sydney in New South Wales, and who died “to the last man, woman, and child defending their country”.
+In the opening précis of the program Pilger talked of the decimation of a tribal group who owned land on the Hawkesbury River, near Sydney in New South Wales, and who died “to the last man, woman, and child defending their country.”
 He continued that, throughout the land in every country town, there was an obelisk to those who had fallen in this war or that, but nowhere was there a memorial to those first Australians, the Aboriginal people, who died defending their country.
 Other historians, such as Henry Reynolds a decade later, have made similar statements.
 Do we make room for the Aboriginal dead on our memorials, cenotaphs, boards of honour and even in the pantheon of national heroes?
 If they did not die for Australia, they fell defending their homelands, their sacred sites, their way of life.

 William Thomas, Guardian of the Aborigines, Victoria, 1858–59

-In the course of my work as art adviser, the major role was to make the outside world more aware and appreciative of Aboriginal art and culture.
-Some works of art are visually accessible to “white-eyes”, but others are more difficult to place.
+In the course of my work as an Aboriginal art adviser, the major role was to make the outside world more aware and appreciative of Aboriginal art and culture.
+Some works of art are visually accessible to white-eyes, but others are more difficult to place.
 The Hollow Log Bone Coffin was one of these.
-During the late 1950s and early 1960s, when Aboriginal art was really “discovered”, installations of so-called “totem poles” were popular if controversial.
+During the late 1950s and early 1960s, when Aboriginal art was really discovered, installations of so-called “totem poles” were popular if controversial.
 The gradual growth in Aboriginal art appreciation from the 1970s was led by the Western Desert “dot and circle” paintings.
 Sculpture, generally referring to bird and animal life pieces, was also sought after.
 But works as uncompromising as the Bone Coffins were still hard to place.
 The problem was to change people’s perception of Aboriginal sculpture and art in general.

 During the day-to-day business of the art and crafts centres in Aboriginal communities, regular exhibitions are staged.
 Art is a communication medium that often transcends language barriers.
 The aim is that themes, concepts and ideas of Aboriginal culture are carried within each exhibition.
 During the Bicentennial year, Aboriginal organisations (and many white ones) were boycotting the celebrations.
 Many white Australian artists had withdrawn their works from Bicentennial shows.
 As a commercial enterprise set up to ensure returns to artists, any boycott decisions have strong economic consequences.
 The problem was to present Aboriginal culture without celebrating the Bicentennial.
 Historically, all Aboriginal art expression is personal and political in nature, as well as event oriented.
 The white Australian 1988 Bicentenary celebrations presented just such an opportunity.